Valuation Menu

 • Vs. Mandarin: Easier orthography; wider global utility beyond China.

-• Vs. Hindi/Urdu: Greater international presence; simpler grammar.
+• Vs. Hindi/Urdu: Greater international presence; simpler grammar for many learners.

 • Vs. Spanish/French: Dominates digital, academic, and economic spheres.

-• Vs. Arabic: Easier to standardize; fewer dialect barriers.
+• Vs. Arabic: Easier to standardize; fewer dialect barriers in global use.

-• Vs. Bengali/Portuguese/German/Russian/Tagalog: Wins in internet presence, learner base, and global business use.
+• Vs. Bengali/Portuguese/German/Russian/Tagalog: Leads in internet presence, learner base, and global business use.

 Conclusion

-English is the most powerful intangible asset in the world today, unlocking opportunities in education, business, culture, and communication.
-Its unmatched combination of reach, simplicity, adaptability, and economic value makes it unparalleled among modern languages.
+English is a uniquely powerful intangible asset, unlocking opportunities in education, business, culture, and communication.
+Its combination of reach, relative simplicity, adaptability, and economic value makes it unparalleled among modern languages.

-For educators, entrepreneurs, policymakers, and learners — investing in English is investing in global relevance and opportunity.
+For educators, entrepreneurs, policymakers, and learners investing in English is effectively investing in global relevance and opportunity.

 Training in English Is the Best Investment You Can Make